TheGreyGhost/MinecraftByExample/ReadMeFirst.txt

        choose yes you can run the gradle build task from inside IntelliJ.
 For most users, there's no other difference.
     c) If you imported the gradle project, you should run the gradle task 'getIntellijRuns' afterwards to get the Run and Debug configurations.
+    d) Note!
+If you are copying the code to your own project, don't forget to add this line to the end of your build.gradle file, otherwise your assets won't work (see http://www.minecraftforge.net/forum/index.php/topic,21354.0.html): sourceSets { main { output.resourcesDir = output.classesDir } }

 5) If using Eclipse:
     a) Open the project
     b) Right click on the project, select "Run As" > "Run Configurations..."